Jahnic/Data-Science/README.md

 # Documentation
 This reposatory is a collection of small projects using Python for data analysis and machine learning.
-The intent is to have a documentation of my progress and of new tools that I aquire along the way. <br />
+The intent is to have a documentation of my progress and of new tools aquired along the way. <br />

 ___